JeffW12345/formality-classification-using-machine-learning/README.md

 Dummy_Data_Before.csv is populated with 20 randomly generated sentences, and the rest of the fields are populated with random numbers..

 Dummy_Data_After.csv contains additional data fields and data relating to the aforementioned sentences.

+Program integrity tests.doxc - Copies of the output of tests to ensure that the program was running as it should.
+Includes test print statements.

+checkForDuplicateSentences.py - Described in 'PROGRAM FILES' above.

 RESULTS SPREADSHEET: